bormaxi8080/osint-timeline/DRAFT.md

 Awesome Threat Detection and Hunting.
 A curated list of awesome threat detection and hunting resources: https://github.com/0x4D31/awesome-threat-detection

+Mine.
+Discover where your personal data is online, in less than 30 seconds: https://www.saymine.com/mineapp

 User Finder.
 OSINT tool for finding profiles by username: https://github.com/mishakorzik/UserFinder

 MailFinder.
 OSINT tool for finding email by first and last name: https://github.com/mishakorzik/MailFinder